utkzas/Bank-Branch/README.md

 # bank-branch

 ## Web Scraping Project
-## Scrapping Data of all Asia Pacific Branches of Goldman Sachs
+## Scrapping Data of all Asia Pacific Branches of Goldman Sachs and arranging it in an unordered list

 ![screenshot](https://raw.githubusercontent.com/utkzas/bank-branch/main/Screenshot%20(898).png)